RedisGears/RedisGears/docs/configuration.md

 Supported

 ## PythonInstallReqMaxIdleTime
-The **PythonInstallReqMaxIdleTime** configuration option controls the maximal amount of idle time (in milliseconds) before python requirement installation is aborted.
-Idle time means no progress is made by the installation.
+The **PythonInstallReqMaxIdleTime** configuration option controls the maximal amount of idle time (in milliseconds) before Python's requirements installation is aborted.
+Idle time means that the installation makes no progress.
 The main reason for idle time is the same as for **ExecutionMaxIdleTime**.

 _Expected Value_